Tea 101: The Six Categories and the Role of Oxidation

 Green Tea

-Green tea might just be the most beloved—and certainly one of the most iconic—types of tea, both in its birthplace, China, and around the world.
+Green tea might just be the most beloved and certainly one of the most iconic types of tea, both in its birthplace, China, and around the world.
 Traditionally, it’s described by the “three greens”: the fresh green of the dry leaf, the soft green of the steeped brew, and the gentle green of the leaf after infusion.
 But truthfully, green tea comes in many shades, and color alone doesn’t tell the whole story.

 So what really makes a tea green?
 It all comes down to how it’s crafted.
 Right after harvest, the fresh tea leaves go through a crucial step called fixation, where they’re briefly exposed to high heat to stop oxidation in its tracks.
-This quick heating deactivates the natural enzymes in the leaf that would otherwise trigger oxidation—preserving that vibrant green color and all the good stuff inside.
+This quick heating deactivates the natural enzymes in the leaf that would otherwise trigger oxidation.
+It preserves that vibrant green color and all the good stuff inside.

 Chinese Green Tea: Dragon Well of West Lake